bmillemathias/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

        - debug:
            msg: the value of foo.txt is {{ contents }} as seen today {{ lookup('pipe', 'date +"%Y-%m-%d"') }}

-For example lookup plugins, see the source code for the `lookup plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/lookup>`_.
+For example lookup plugins, see the source code for the `lookup plugins included with Ansible Base <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/lookup>`_.

 For more usage examples of lookup plugins, see :ref:`Using Lookups<playbooks_lookups>`.